 See more on Forbidden Fruit’s official website

-One thing that sets this Irish festival apart from others is how easy it is to get to the site.
+One thing that sets this Irish festival apart is how easy it is to get to the site.
 Located just off the city centre, you won’t have to stress about long bus journeys or confusing directions if you are already in the city.
-There are also after parties in Dublin after the festival ends!
+There are also after-party celebrations in Dublin after the festival ends!

 With a combination of music, art, fashion and good food, your weekend in Dublin is sorted!
-From Electronic DJ duo BICEP, to the introspective music of none other than Lorde and the king of alternative/indie folk Bon Iver, Forbidden Fruit Festival has got their fair share of in demand artists.
+From Electronic DJ duo BICEP to the reflective music of none other than Lorde and the king of alternative/indie folk, Bon Iver, Forbidden Fruit Festival has its fair share of in-demand artists.

-The line up is definitely varied, ranging from Irish musicians to established international talent, newcomers and everything in between.
-Forbidden Fruit is sure to be an interesting experience with a soundtrack of familiar tunes and exciting new songs.
+The lineup varies, ranging from Irish musicians to established international talent, newcomers and everything in between.
+Forbidden Fruit will surely be an interesting experience with a soundtrack of familiar tunes and exciting new songs.

 #2.
 Belsonic – Irish music festivals